ISDuBA/ISDuBA/docs/setup.md

 PUBLIC_KEYCLOAK_CLIENTID="auth"
 ```

-which allows to adjust your configuration to the seetings you chose for your keycloak setup.
+which allows to adjust your configuration to the settings you chose for your keycloak setup.

 ### Install necessary packages